JCGJ94/Template-JC/README.md

 - Fast deployment to Render [in just a few steps here](https://4geeks.com/docs/start/deploy-to-render-com).
 - Use of .env file.
 - SQLAlchemy integration for database abstraction.
+- Ready-to-extend architecture described in [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md) with an application factory, reusable extensions and a services layer for the frontend.
+- Configurable UI layer that lets you switch between Bootstrap and Tailwind through the `VITE_UI_LIBRARY` environment variable.
+- One-command development loop via `npm run dev:full`, which starts the Flask API and the Vite dev server together.

+## Quick start (TL;DR)

+1. Copy the environment template: `cp .env.example .env`.
+2. Install all dependencies in one go: `npm run bootstrap` (or run `bash scripts/bootstrap.sh`, `pipenv install` and `npm install`).
+3. Launch everything at once: `npm run dev:full`.

+If you prefer running shell scripts directly, `bash scripts/bootstrap.sh` performs the same setup as `npm run bootstrap`.

+The [Quick start guide](docs/QUICKSTART.md) covers optional tweaks (SQLite URL, running services separately, etc.).

+### Highlights of this fork

+- Centralized configuration through `src/config` with first-class support for development, production and testing environments.
+- Application factory (`src/app_factory.py`) that makes it trivial to customize the backend while keeping the entry point compact.
+- New `/api/health` endpoint for monitoring and a service layer on the frontend (`src/front/services`) that wraps API calls.
+- Basic test suite powered by Pytest (`tests/`) to ensure the template stays stable as you extend it.

 ### 1) Installation: